hiinaspace/maximal-matching/README.md

 Since the MatchingTracker tracks each player's local perception of whether they have been matched with other players by displayName, the "has been matched" graph is directed.
-The MaximalMatcher will only match players who both locally indicate they haven't been matched with each other.
+The AutoMatcher will only match players who both locally indicate they haven't been matched with each other.
 That way, a player who rejoins the instance with a clean slate will still avoid being matched with players they were matched with before (in the same instance), because those